 Look into pre-packaged freeze-dried meals that are easy to prepare and don’t take much effort.
 If you are car camping, you can be more relaxed about this, as you will have space for a cooler.

 You may or may not have access to drinking water, so you will need a water filtration device, or you will need to boil water.
-Keep in mind that you will need water not only to drink but also to prepare food.
+Remember that you will need water not only to drink but also to prepare food.

 A first aid kit is crucial when solo camping.
 You are all alone if you get injured.
 Ensure gauze, tape, pain meds, alcohol wipes, bandaids, antibiotic ointment, and bug spray.

-It would take time for a medical crew to get to you, so you need to stabilize the injury until help arrives.
+It would take time for a medical crew to get to you, so you must stabilize the injury until help arrives.
 Keep the area clean as much as possible.

 Headlamp

 All campers, even those at a busy campsite, need a headlamp.
-When the lights go down, how else are you going to see where you are going?
+When the lights go down, how else will you see where you are going?

-There are tons of sticks, boulders, and shrubs to trip over while camping, so do not go wandering around without a headlamp.
+There are many sticks, boulders, and shrubs to trip over while camping, so do not wander around without a headlamp.

 A headlamp allows you to be hands-free, whereas a flashlight is heavy and has to be held.

-Most likely, you won’t have cell service where you are camping, even if it isn’t way out in the woods.
+You likely won’t have cell service while camping, even if it isn’t way out in the woods.
 So a GPS device is a must for safety.

-Be sure to play with your GPS device before you head out on your solo trip, so you are comfortable working with it.
-You don’t want to be lost and stressed and unsure how to use your fancy device.
+Be sure to play with your GPS device before you head out on your solo trip so you are comfortable working with it.
+You don’t want to be lost and stressed and unsure of how to use your fancy device.

 Firestarter